peardox/FibonacciSphere/README.md

 Pressing the 'R' key will make the sphere rotate in the Y (vertical) Axis.
 Repeatedly pressing the 'R' key will pause / resume the sphere rotation.

+Pressing the 'C' key will move the camera inside the sphere.
+Pressing the 'C' key again will restore the previous position.

 The application additionally supports CGE's default navigation keys and mouse controls - note that this can be confusing if the sphere is already rotating using the R key...

 ### Hacking the Code